ChanTsune/slice/README.md

 ```sh
 slice 5:+10 file.txt
 ```

-This command is same as `slice 5:15 file.txt`.
+This command is the same as `slice` 5:15 file.txt`.

 For more details, run: